prakashjayy/deep_learning_on_videos/README.md

 - Is Unsupervised Learning a thing?
 - Computational cost and other factors to consider when doing Video Analytics

-When we are given some grant to work on Video Analytics space, We have taken it with a pinch of salt.
 This is not typical Image classification or recognition problem where we are now seeing state of the results (Densenet 5.1% error rate  and YOLOV2 is able recognize 9000 objects accurately).
 Google Deepmind paper **Kinetics-i3d** is trained on 4,00,000 annotated videos across 400 classes (Actions) and still was able to achieve 30.4 mAP score (Activity Net challege).
 We will later see why this is hard to achieve but I have mentioned this much early to set the expectation.

 ## Business Impact and Why companies need video analytics?